jglatts/SerialWedge/README.md

 Your custom serial reader must be a **subclass of `SerialReaderBase`**.
 This ensures it integrates smoothly with the wedge system.

+**Important:** The `worker()` method is essential—it runs in a loop and continuously reads, processes, and sends serial data as keyboard input.
+Without properly implementing this method, your device will not function within the wedge system.

 #### Example: Creating `MyDeviceSerialReader`
 ```csharp
 using System;